someniatko/DoctrineRestDriver/README.md

 }
 ```

-By using these annotations the driver won't send the requests to the default urls, but to the ones configured.
-You don't need to use all of these annotations if you just want to define a specific route for one method.
-The annotation will only affect the configured HTTP method.
-The ```{id}``` string is a placeholder for the entities identifier:
+The annotations tell the driver to send the requests to the configured URLs for each custom configuration.
+If you just want to define a specific route for one method, you don't need to use all annotations provided.
+The ```{id}``` act as a placeholder for the entity's identifier.

 ```php
 <?php